StrangeBeeCorp/docs/docs/cortex/operations/upgrade_to_cortex_3_1_and_es7_x.md

 ### Create a new index

-The First operation lies in creating a new index named `new_cortex_4` with settings from current index `cortex_4` (ensure to keep index version, needed for future upgrade).
+The first operation lies in creating a new index named `new_cortex_4` with settings from current index `cortex_4` (ensure to keep index version, needed for future upgrade).

 ```bash
 curl -XPUT 'http://localhost:9200/new_cortex_4' \